Work for High Sky

 Benefits:

-• Optional Employee Paid: Dependent Health, Vision, Life and Dental Insurance; Cafeteria coverage Pre-paid Legal.
+• Optional Employee Paid: Dependent Health, Vision, Life, and Dental Insurance; Cafeteria coverage Pre-paid Legal

-• Review and implement all youth service plans and supervision plans.
+• Review and implement all youth service plans and supervision plans

-• Maintain compliance with High Sky Policies, procedures, and requirements.
+• Maintain compliance with High Sky Policies, procedures, and requirements

 • Complete youth documentation such as daily progress logs, incident reports, medical forms, and medication logs

-• Complete all appointments and documentation within the guidelines set by residential licensing standards, residential contract requirements, and agency policy and procedures.
+• Complete all appointments and documentation within the guidelines set by residential licensing standards, residential contract requirements, and agency policy and procedures

-• Implement an effective youth motivation system and utilize appropriate and positive discipline techniques with youth.
+• Implement an effective youth motivation system and utilize appropriate and positive discipline techniques with youth

-• Prepare and serve youth a nutritious balanced meal and snacks.
+• Prepare and serve youth a nutritious balanced meal and snacks

-• Maintain a clean & orderly shelter by completing daily chores and duties as assigned.
+• Maintain a clean & orderly shelter by completing daily chores and duties as assigned

-• Administer prescribed medications and treatments for medical needs.
+• Administer prescribed medications and treatments for medical needs

-• Transport youth to appointments such as visitation, court hearings, school, therapy, and medical appointments.
+• Transport youth to appointments such as visitation, court hearings, school, therapy, and medical appointments

-• Attend and participate in monthly developmental, team, and all-staff meetings.
+• Attend and participate in monthly developmental, team, and all-staff meetings

-• Maintain compliance with required annual training.
+• Maintain compliance with required annual pieces of training.

-• Regular and timely attendance is required.
+• Regular and timely attendance is required

 • Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.